juveria-manzar/juveria-manzar/README.md

 <p align="center">
   <samp>
-    Here as an undergrad, Full-stack developer, who enjoys experimenting with new technologies, building small to big projects, and occassionally sleeping.💀.
+    Here as an undergrad, Full-stack developer, who enjoys to experiment with new technologies, building small to big projects, and occassionally sleeps.💀.
     In my free time apart from reading tech blogs, I make a habit of journaling my day and mordantly, I kvell in being a logophile.
  </samp>